DaveWM/dave-martin-blog/content/posts/kafka-streams-the-clojure-way.md

 ```
 (into []
       purchase-made-transducer
-      [[1 {:purchase-id 1 :user-id 2 :amount 10}]
+      [[1 {:purchase-id 1 :user-id 2 :amount 10 :quantity 1}]
-       [3 {:purchase-id 3 :user-id 4 :amount 500}]])
+       [3 {:purchase-id 3 :user-id 4 :amount 500 :quantity 100}]])
 ```

 We've successfully isolated the logic of our topology as a pure function.
 This enables us to easily test our topology's logic.
 Now we'll update our topology to use this transducer.
-We're going to introduce the `transduce-stream` function here - you don't need to know exactly how it works, only that it applies a transducer to a `KStream`.
+We're going to use the `transduce-stream` function here - you don't need to know exactly how it works, only that it applies a transducer to a `KStream`.

 ```
 (defn build-topology-with-transducer [builder]